Nutrient timing for athletes… When should you eat? Does it matter when you eat?

 3. Your lifestyle

-As a Performance Nutritionist, nutrient timing plays an important role in maximising performance and is specific to each athlete based on their sport and individual preferences.
+As a Performance Nutritionist, nutrient timing for athletes plays an important role in maximising performance and is specific to each athlete based on their sport and individual preferences.

 Body composition is also vital for athletes as they need to maintain low body fat levels and high levels of muscle mass that are specific to their sport/playing position.
 Some athletes may need to manipulate their diet to increase muscle mass or lose body fat.